Key Takeaways:

 There is no denying the fact that maintaining healthy vendor relationships is vital to the success of any business.
 Late payments, underpayments, or invoice disputes can damage trust and jeopardize collaborations.

-- It ensures vendors receive the correct payments on time.
+- Ensuring vendors receive the correct payments on time.

-- It qualifies your business for early payment discounts and better credit terms.
+- Qualifying your business for early payment discounts and better credit terms.

-- It reduces payment disputes, building trust and collaboration.
+- Reducing payment disputes, building trust and collaboration.

 Now that we have covered the basics, let’s take a look at the step-by-step process to reconcile your accounts payable smoothly and error-free.